 JOSHUA PEARLSTEIN

-Joshua Pearlstein is a 20-year-old pop artist and songwriter designing a new paradigm for what pop can feel like in the body.
+Joshua Pearlstein is a 21-year-old pop artist and songwriter designing a new paradigm for what pop can feel like in the body.
 Born in Atlanta and now splitting his time between Boston and Los Angeles, Pearlstein is part architect, part disruptor-artist crafting a sound that’s raw, gritty, mechanical, and visionary.
-Still early in his career, he has already crossed one million streams and earned repeated recognition from tastemakers like Earmilk, all while studying at Berklee College of Music.
+Still early in his career, he has already crossed 1.5 million streams and earned repeated recognition from tastemakers like EARMILK (who has featured him six times), all while studying at Berklee College of Music.

 Music arrived early and without hesitation.
 As a kid, Pearlstein discovered he had perfect pitch.
 He quickly became obsessed with artists who treated pop not as a genre, but as cinematic world-building.
 They weren’t just stars - they were system-breakers, creators whose music existed beyond the rules.
 Pearlstein absorbed the lesson: greatness doesn’t happen inside the lines.
 He knew his own work needed to live somewhere between instinct and intention, built on melody, movement, and emotional truth.